Holmes7/Random-Mashup-Generator/README.md

 * Some of the older problems of codeforces aren't that nice.
 Many don't even have an editorial.
 So I have also implemented an option to only find problems created after a certain time.

+## Story

+In my third year I joined a group to practice competitive programming.
+There, we used to compete in virtual contests.
+Before the contest, the admin manually searched for problems from Codeforces.
+This task took a lot of time, as he had to be sure that none of us had previously solved them.
+This process offended me and successively inspired me to solve this problem.
+I created a web app using React and TypeScript to automate the task.

 ## Bug / Feature Request
 If you find a bug or have a feature request kindly open an issue [here](https://github.com/Holmes7/Random-Mashup-Generator/issues/new).
 Please be as elaborate as possible as that will help me a lot in finding the solution.